Rugby league in Australia: Total participation

 In an interview for a Sydney Morning Herald article in 2021, Chairman of the Australian Rugby League Commission, Peter V'landys, revealed yearly rugby league participation figures from 2015 to 2021.
 These participation figures show that national participation in 2019 (the last year before COVID-19 disruption) for males was 147,723 of whom 83,400 were located in New South Wales.
 National participation figures in 2019 for females was 14,958 with 7,108 were located in New South Wales.
-By the time of the article in 2021, national participation figures for males had declined to 143,792 whilst national participation for females had increased to 16,899.
+By the time of the article in 2021, national participation figures for males had declined to 143,792 while national participation for females had increased to 16,899.

 In 2021, a total of 30,648 students in metropolitan, regional and remote Australia from 354 schools participated in rugby league.
 The NRL 2008 Annual report included significantly higher school participation figures suggesting either a substantial decline of 89% or a more generous definition was applied when measuring participants historically.